Bear Brook, Abraham Lake, Nova Scotia (Photo by L. Campbell)

 Located 25 kilometres east of Upper Musquodoboit, the site is managed jointly by NCC and the Department of Environment, Protected Areas and Wetlands Branch.

 The natural significance of the old-growth forest at Abraham Lake has been recognized for more than 40 years.
 It was also identified by the International Biological Program — Conservation of Terrestrial Biological Communities Committee in the early 1970s.

 The site was held by Scott Worldwide Inc. from 1971 until the land was donated to NCC for protection in 1995.

-NCC's Abraham Lake Nature Reserve features an outstanding example of old-growth red spruce forest, a forest type that is now extremely rare in Nova Scotia.
+NCC's Abraham Lake Nature Reserve features an outstanding example of old-growth red spruce forest.
+This forest type is now extremely rare in Nova Scotia.

 Individual trees in the reserve are more than 200 years old and 30 metres tall.

 The forest stands are located in an area of rolling hills.
-Other tree species that have had a historical connection here include sugar maple and American beech.
+Other tree species that have grown here include sugar maple and American beech.

 Research and stewardship

 Staff from NCC and the provincial Departments of Environment and Natural Resources, along with volunteer experts, conducted a bioblitz in what is known as one of the oldest red spruce forests in Nova Scotia.
 The research focused on documenting and describing the variety of species and ecosystems found in this old-growth forest.